 Comparison of Time Course Detection of Human Male DNA from Blood Stains on Various Objects on Surface in a Natural Environment and in a Laboratory Using Loop-Mediated Isothermal Amplification (LAMP)Read the full article

-Scientifica publishes research articles, review articles, and clinical studies covering a wide range of subjects in the life sciences, environmental sciences, health sciences, and medicine.
+Scientifica publishes research articles and review articles covering a wide range of subjects in the life sciences, environmental sciences, health sciences, and medicine.

 Scientifica maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Latest ArticlesMore articles

 Variation in Soil Organic Carbon under Different Forest Types in Shivapuri Nagarjun National Park, Nepal